jsabrokwah/terraform-lampstack/README.md

    - Run `terraform init` to initialize.
    - Run `terraform apply` to create resources.
 4. Access the application through your EC2 instance's public IP or domain name.

-## Usage

-- Use the frontend interface to manage todo items.
-- Alternatively, use the RESTful API endpoints in `src/api/` for CRUD operations.